Richard Feynman: Early life

 The young Feynman was heavily influenced by his father, who encouraged him to ask questions to challenge orthodox thinking, and who was always ready to teach Feynman something new.
 From his mother, he gained the sense of humor that he had throughout his life.
 As a child, he had a talent for engineering, maintained an experimental laboratory in his home, and delighted in repairing radios.
 This radio repairing was probably the first job Feynman had, and during this time he showed early signs of an aptitude for his later career in theoretical physics, when he would analyze the issues theoretically and arrive at the solutions.
 When he was in grade school, he created a home burglar alarm system while his parents were out for the day running errands.

 When Richard was five, his mother gave birth to a younger brother, Henry Phillips, who died at age four weeks.
 Four years later, Richard's sister Joan was born and the family moved to Far Rockaway, Queens.
 Though separated by nine years, Joan and Richard were close, and they both shared a curiosity about the world.
-Though their mother thought women lacked the capacity to understand such things, Richard encouraged Joan's interest in astronomy, and Joan eventually became an astrophysicist.
+Though their mother thought women lacked the capacity to understand such things, Richard encouraged Joan's interest in astronomy, taking her to see the aurora borealis in Far Rockaway.
+As an astrophysicist, Joan would help to explain what caused the northern lights.

 Religion

-Feynman's parents were both from Jewish families but not religious, and by his youth, Feynman described himself as an "avowed atheist".
+Feynman's parents were both from Jewish families, and his family went to the synagogue every Friday.
+However, by his youth, Feynman described himself as an "avowed atheist".
 Many years later, in a letter to Tina Levitan, declining a request for information for her book on Jewish Nobel Prize winners, he stated, "To select, for approbation the peculiar elements that come from some supposedly Jewish heredity is to open the door to all kinds of nonsense on racial theory", adding, "at thirteen I was not only converted to other religious views, but I also stopped believing that the Jewish people are in any way 'the chosen people'".

-Later in his life, during a visit to the Jewish Theological Seminary, he encountered the Talmud for the first time.
-He saw that it contained the original text in a little square on the page, and surrounding it were commentaries written over time by different people.
-In this way the Talmud had evolved, and everything that was discussed was carefully recorded.
-Despite being impressed, Feynman was disappointed with the lack of interest for nature and the outside world expressed by the rabbis, who cared about only those questions which arise from the Talmud.
+Later in life, during a visit to the Jewish Theological Seminary, Feynman encountered the Talmud for the first time.
+He saw that it contained the original text in a little square on each page, and surrounding it were commentaries written over time by different people.
+In this way, the Talmud had evolved, and everything that was discussed was carefully recorded.
+Despite being impressed, Feynman was disappointed with the lack of interest in nature and the outside world expressed by the rabbis, who cared about only those questions which arise from the Talmud.